Vyngard/bitpin-task/README.md

 python manage.py runserver
 ```
 > [!IMPORTANT]
 > There's already a superuser created with the name and password `bitpin` for testing purposes.
-> also there's a single post without any ratings, you can use it to test the application.
+> also there's a single post with `id=1` without any ratings, you can use it to test the application.

 ## API Endpoints
 1. Posts List